 ViaFit is great because you can track your progress and sync your results with any fitness app you might use.
 You can also share your results with friends and family which is pretty cool.

 Passport is similar to ICON's iFit technology, as you can choose a location and see it unfold in front of you while you run.
 The machine automatically changes speed and intensity to match the terrain.
 You do have to buy the Passport Player though, which comes preloaded with two destinations: Northern Italy and the American Southwest.

-We definitely like the new Horizon Evolve 3 as they pack a lot into it for the price.
-You get a lot of built in workouts, it's very easy to assemble and fold up for storage and the motion even at the higher resistance levels is smooth and feels very natural.
+We definitely like the new Horizon Evolve 3 as they pack a lot of features into it for the price.
+You get a large assortment of built in workouts, it's very easy to assemble and fold up for storage and the motion even at the higher resistance levels is smooth and feels very natural.

 We love the tracking capability of ViaFit as it syncs well with the fitness apps that we like to use.
 Passport is very cool as well, although we wish there were more locations built into it.
 You need to add locations if you want something besides Italy and the Southwest.